makazhan/uoe-msc-projects-2020/README.md

 Person=1      → 1;
 PronType=Prs  → N/A.
 </pre>
-Crucially, not all UD features was mapped to UM and therefore are absent from the shared task data, e.g. PronType=Prs from the example above has no UM equivalent.
+Crucially, not all UD features were mapped to UM and therefore are absent from the shared task data, e.g. PronType=Prs from the example above has no UM equivalent.
 Thus, one cannot simply replace the shared task treebanks with the original UD equivalents.
 In order to use the shared task data in the original UD format, one must comvert UM back to UD, which is not trivial.